A good dispensary should be a welcoming place for everyone. Here are some things to keep in mind before you patronize one.

 What effect are you looking for?

-If you’re looking for medical marijuana, you might be better off using a transdermal patch over smoking flower.
-Most methods have their strengths when it comes to how they affect your body.
-If you’re looking into medical marijuana, you might find better information by contacting a doctor who’s educated in the area over a budtender who may or may not know what you’re looking for.
+Most methods have specific strengths when it comes to how they affect your body.
+If you’re looking into medical marijuana, you might find better information by contacting a doctor who’s educated in the area versus a budtender who may or may not know your ailment and what you’re looking for.
 For starters, here’s a doctor’s general guide to help you find the best method of consuming medical marijuana.

 How psychoactive do you want to get?

-Depending on your tolerance and the marijuana’s dosage, strain and method of consumption, effects on mind and body can shift drastically.
-You should be clear with your budtender about your level of experience with the plant, orienting them so that they provide you with the proper product and dosage.
-It’s also important to be clear about the experience you’re seeking, whether you want some pain relief or you’re looking for a fun experience with friends.
+Depending on your tolerance, strain and method of consumption, marijuana’s effects on mind and body can shift drastically.
+You should be clear with your budtender about your level of experience with the plant so that they can provide you with the proper product and dosage.
+It’s also important to be clear about the experience you’re seeking, whether you want some pain relief or are just looking for a fun experience with friends.

 How discreet do you want to be?

-Discretion varies from person to person, with some having the ability to own a dab rig and smoke in their living room and others having to consume something less conspicuous.
-For those who don’t want to attract attention edibles, vape pens, sublinguals and transdermal patches are great options.
+Discretion varies from person to person.
+Some people are able to openly use dab rigs in their living room while others have to consume something less conspicuous.
+For those who don’t want to attract attention, edibles, vape pens, sublinguals and transdermal patches are great options.